-This guidance document is based on the federal requirements for Participant Support Costs set forth in 2 CFR 200 (Uniform Guidance) published in the Federal Register on 4/22/2024 and effective 10/1/2024.
-This guidance must be consistently applied to all ISU federally sourced (prime and flow-through) funding.
+This guidance document is based on the federal requirements for Participant Support Costs set forth in 2 CFR 200 (Uniform Guidance) and the National Science Foundation (NSF) Proposal and Awards Policies and Procedures Guide (PAPPG).
+This guidance applies to all ISU federally sourced funding.